mozilla-ai/lumigator/lumigator/python/mzai/backend/backend/tests/README.md

 ## Running Tests

-To run the tests, you can use the following command:
+To run the backend tests, you can use the configured commands in the Makefile:

 ```
-SQLALCHEMY_DATABASE_URL=sqlite:///local.db uv run pytest
+- make test-backend-integration
+- make test-backend-unit
+- test-backend
 ```

 ## Test Settings